munificent/craftinginterpreters/book/optimization.md

 should behave the exact same as they did before, but hopefully the benchmarks run faster.

-Once you have an entire *suite* of benchmarks, you can measure not just *that* an optimization changes performance, but on which *kinds* of code.
-Sometimes, you'll find that some benchmarks get faster while others get slower.
+Once you have an entire <span name="js">*suite*</span> of benchmarks, you can measure not just *that* an optimization changes performance, but on which *kinds* of code.
+Sometimes you'll find that some benchmarks get faster while others get slower.
 Then you have to make hard decisions about what kinds of code your language implementation optimizes for.

-The <span name="js">suite</span> of benchmarks you choose to write is a key part of that decision.
+The suite of benchmarks you choose to write is a key part of that decision.
 In the same way that your tests encode your choices around what correct behavior looks like, your benchmarks are the embodiment of your priorities when it comes to performance.
 They will guide which optimizations you implement, so choose your benchmarks carefully and don't forget to periodically reflect on whether they are helping you reach your larger goals.

 <aside name="js">